openfv/openfv/README.md

 ## OpenFV Specification

+### 1. name Table ID 5 Record Version String

-### Version String Syntax
+#### a.
+Version String Syntax

-Version strings in the OpenType name table nameID 5 record MUST be defined as semicolon delimited substrings of mandatory and optional data elements.
+Version strings in the OpenType name table ID 5 record MUST be defined as semicolon delimited substrings of mandatory and optional data elements.

 The OpenFV Specification syntax for the substring elements of the full version string is: